 The Dark Shadows revival comes from no less than Tim Burton.
 Tim Burton was a former Disney animator who emerged as a director with Pee-Wee’s Big Adventure (1985) and then a string of hits including Beetlejuice (1988), Batman (1989), Edward Scissorhands (1990), Batman Returns (1992), The Nightmare Before Christmas (1993) and Ed Wood (1994) that propelled him to become one of the most distinctive and quirky voices in fantastic cinema throughout the decade.
 Burton’s films have an eccentric humour, a love of oddball outsiders and an amazing flair of production design and costuming.
 On the other hand, come the 2000s and Burton feels like he is coasting by on his past successes with a series of films – Planet of the Apes (2001), Big Fish (2003), Charlie and the Chocolate Factory (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010), Frankenweenie (2012), Big Eyes (2014) – that feel increasingly lacking in the imaginative fire of the younger Burton.
 The line-up of regular cast members – Johnny Depp doing something weird, Burton’s girlfriend Helena Bonham Carter – never varies, there are the same almost black-and-white sets and weirdly coloured costume schemes but the quirky distinctiveness merely feels like something that is going through the motions.
 Indeed, most people I spoke to before watching Dark Shadows made indifferent comments like “it’s been over a decade since I felt enthused about a Tim Burton film” or “I wish Tim Burton would find his mojo again.”

 Dark Shadows comes from the pen of regular Tim Burton writer John August, and Seth Grahame-Smith, the novelist who wrote How to Survive a Horror Movie (2007) and then had a hit with the genre mash-ups Pride and Prejudice and Zombies (2009) and Abraham Lincoln, Vampire Hunter (2010).
 Burton produced the film version of latter with Abraham Lincoln, Vampire Hunter (2012), while the former was subsequently adapted as Pride and Prejudice and Zombies (2016).
-Grahame-Smith also wrote The Lego Batman Movie (2017) and produces the remake of It (2017) and The Lego Ninjago Movie (2017).
+Grahame-Smith also wrote The Lego Batman Movie (2017) and producing the remakes of It (2017) and Child’s Play (2019) and The Lego Ninjago Movie (2017).